nfisher1226/gfret/README.md

 required.
 To build the program, run ```cargo build --release``` to build a release binary in target/release.

+Alternatively, you can use the included Makefile to build and install the program, adjusting the installation path with the PREFIX and DESTDIR variables.

+## Roadmap
+* For the gui, it would be nice to save state and allow loading specs from and saving to templates. **partial implementation 4/7/21** | **completed 5/5/21**
+* Port to Gtk4 **completed 12/21**
+* Support changing from metric to imperial measurements **completed 12/21**
+* Support left handed multiscale fretboards **completed 12/21**
 <!-- cargo-sync-readme end -->